Melissa Nobles on advancing racial and restorative justice

 Understanding the past is a source for social innovation in our own time.

 “Filling in history and finding analogies to our own times may give people a greater understanding of why black Americans see events as driven by race, and oftentimes white Americans do not.
 It is a shared historical burden."

-— Melissa Nobles, Kenan Sahin Dean, MIT School of Humanities, Arts, and Social Sciences, and Professor of Political Science
+— Melissa Nobles, Chancellor of MIT; Professor of Political Science; Dean of MIT School of Humanities, Arts, and Social Sciences (2015-2021)

 April 3, 2015 — The Justice Department’s March 2015 report on racist policing in Ferguson, Missouri was but the latest episode in a series highlighting the unsettled and unsettling issue of racial justice in the U.S. From Trayvon Martin to Michael Brown to Eric Garner to Tamir Rice, headlines have seized public attention, and sparked public protests.
 “Hands up, don’t shoot,” “I can’t breathe,” and “Black Lives Matter” are more than catchphrases for a growing chorus of Americans concerned not only with current inequities, but with their origins and possible remedies.